Derby Alstom train factory jobs fear as orders dry up

 "We're shocked to hear the national media coverage today," he said.
 "The Litchurch Lane factory site is a unique asset for Derby and we understand the impact these job losses will have on our residents and the wider region.

-"As a council, we're ready to play our part and urge the government and unions to work closely with Alstom to ensure a sustainable future for the factory, which would not only benefit the thousands of staff at the site, but many more across the local supply chain."
+"As a council, we're ready to play our part and urge the government and unions to work closely with Alstom to ensure a sustainable future for the factory, which would not only benefit the thousands of staff at the site, but many more across the local supply chain.

 "The rail sector is immensely important to the city, and was recognised earlier this year with Derby being named the home for the new Great British Railways headquarters.
 We stand with Alstom and their workers during this challenging time and pledge to support wherever we can."